SIKA News

 Pre-season Training Day, this Sunday March 19 March 15, 2006

-We are holding our pre-season training seminar at Precision Auto / Kacic Motorsorts on Sunday at 9:00am (1120 Stevens Road, Kelowna).
+We are holding our pre-season training seminar at Precision Auto / Kacic Motorsports on Sunday at 9:00am (1120 Stevens Road, Kelowna).
 Everyone is welcome, rookies and experienced racers alike.
 All aspects of karting will be covered by Canada's top authorities.
 There is no charge to attend.
 Membership and license applications will be accepted at this session, as the form downloads are now available.
 Also note that the ASN Canada rules for 2006 are now available from their web site.

 February meeting agenda posted.February 22, 2006